Dangers Of Mixing Drugs And Alcohol

 Alcohol is a depressant.
 When it enters the bloodstream, drinking alcohol works to slow the functionality of our brain and bodies.
 This is why, when someone is severely intoxicated, they will slur their speech, lose motor function, and—if enough alcohol was consumed—lose consciousness completely.
 Depending on how much is consumed, alcohol can have a major effect on the brain and its regular functioning.
 Both the respiratory and cardiovascular system is affected by alcohol consumption, suppressing them to work slower, less efficiently, and in a sedated state.

 You could imagine, then, that combining alcohol with another depressant could maximize these effects.
 Believe it or not, while it is never encouraged to mix alcohol and other drugs, mixing them with stimulants is thought to be less dangerous than depressants.
-The science checks out; although the system goes haywire when you introduce both a stimulant and a depressant, it does not have the same effect of doubling down on a substance which wanes the body’s functionality.
+The science checks out; although the system goes haywire when you introduce both a stimulant and a depressant, it does not have the same effect of doubling down on a substance that wanes the body’s functionality.

 The most severe side effects of mixing alcohol with drugs include: